Eastside Natural Medicine

 Eastside Natural Medicine is my second ‘baby.’
 My other half, Jean-Paul, and I dreamed up our integrative clinic from what was originally my one-woman show.
 It has been an incredible labor, birth, and parenting process.
 And we are really proud of what we have to show for it: a family of providers who love what they do and love to care for your families.
 What we do here is pretty special.

 As a midwife and a naturopathic physician, I have enjoyed a bit of the ‘town doctor’ life.
 Working with families to get healthy, have babies, parent, and age is just a snippet of what my practice has entailed over the years.
-My areas of specialty are pediatrics, pregnancy and postpartum, and parenting.
-The area that has really piqued my interest is perinatal and pediatric mental health.
-You can find me speaking at conferences locally and nationally about stress, trauma, & mental health and the impact on providers and families alike.
+My areas of specialty in primary care are pediatrics, pregnancy and postpartum, and parenting (The 4 P’s).
+The areas that I have distilled in my wheelhouse are perinatal, adolescent, and pediatric mental health.
+You can find me speaking at conferences locally and nationally about stress and PTSD, trauma-informed care, & perinatal mental health, and the impact on providers and families alike.

 I started this whole voyage after completing my undergraduate studies at the University of Chicago (’98) and my doctorate at Bastyr University (’08).
 In between, I worked for several years in a residential program in Boston, MA for pregnant and parenting teenage women.
-I can honestly say that those women, their children, and my mentors taught me more about myself, parenting, and our broken health care system than I may have ever learned.
+That work changed my course and my life in all of the best ways possible.
+I can honestly say that those incredible women, their children, and my mentors taught me more about myself, parenting, and our broken health care system than I may have ever learned.
 They have been and continue to be some of my best teachers; I carry those lessons into what I do each day with families and in the classroom.

 For more information prior to a scheduled procedure, please read: Frenotomy Information